remlapmot/remlapmot.github.io/content/post/2025-06-09-riscv-r/index.en.md

 brew install qemu u-boot-tools
 ```

-(Admittedly I don't think I ended up using the _u-boot-tools_) Next I needed the two files; _fw_jump.elf_ and _uboot.elf_.
+(Admittedly I don't think I ended up using the _u-boot-tools_.)
+Next I needed the two files; _fw_jump.elf_ and _uboot.elf_.
 I had a look in _/opt/homebrew/Cellar/qemu/10.0.2/_ but I couldn't work out if they are in there or not (there are some zip archives in some subdirectories).
 There are some official documentation pages [here](https://risc-v-getting-started-guide.readthedocs.io/en/latest/linux-qemu.html) and [here](https://risc-v-getting-started-guide.readthedocs.io/en/latest/linux-qemu.html) but I couldn't follow them.
 I then found a comment that said you can [copy them from an Ubuntu installation](https://www.reddit.com/r/RISCV/comments/t19dqz/comment/hyfaeh4/), which I implemented in Docker.

 ```sh
 docker run -it --rm --platform linux/arm64 \